Follow Along on SkillCat: "Wiring Diagrams" Course!

 Factory wiring

-Start by looking at the dual run capacitor on the left hand side of the image.
+Start by looking at the dual run capacitor.
 You can see that a blue (BLU) wire runs from the HERM terminal on the compressor to the start thermistor.
-The wire is highlighted in blue in the image.
+You can also see that a yellow wire runs from the common terminal on the dual run capacitor to the start capacitor.

 Ladder Diagrams

-Recall that each symbol on a diagram represents a component within the circuit.
+The legend is the best place to start when reading a ladder diagram, since it will explain the meaning of electronic symbols on the ladder diagram.
+Each symbol on a diagram represents a component within the circuit.
 Ladder diagrams place each component in the circuit between two vertical power lines called L1 and L2.
 Each symbol is on a horizontal line between L1 and L2.

 The horizontal lines are called rungs.
 Each rung represents one circuit within the electrical system.
 Recall that electrical systems have multiple circuits.
 Since systems have multiple circuits, the ladder diagram will have multiple rungs.